weg2022/apkide-old/README.md

 # APK-IDE
-APK-IDE is an Android software that can modify Android apk, It has the characteristics of visualization, ease of use, quickness, Internal integrate ApkTool and other tools.
+APK-IDE is an Android software that can modify Android apk It has the characteristics of visualization, ease of use and speed Internally based on ApkTool

 [简体中文](./README_zh.md)